 Epiphysiodesis is a technique used to permanently stop growth from one (or more) of the 4 growth plates in a limb to correct problems with leg length.
-It is commonly performed around the knee, in either the femur or tibia, and less commonly, at the hip joint level (top or proximal part of the femur) or at ankle joint level (distal part of the tibia).
+It is commonly performed around the knee, in either the femur or tibia, and less commonly, at ankle joint level (distal part of the tibia) or at the hip joint level (top or proximal part of the femur).
 It must be done before you have finished growing i.e. before skeletal maturity.
 The timing of the procedure depends on how much the difference is between your two leg lengths: the bigger the difference, the earlier the procedure takes place and /or the more growth plates we stop.

-Growth can be prevented by disrupting the growth plate by drilling it and curetting it to damage the growth plate cartilage within the bone.
-This stops growth permanently.
+Growth can be prevented by disrupting the growth plate by drilling it and curetting it to damage the growth plate cartilage of the physis – the area within the bone responsible for growth.
+This stops growth, from this one region, permanently.

-Occasionally, if it is difficult to predict the correct timing of the procedure and it might be useful to perform a temporary procedure.
+Occasionally, if it is an unusual and more general condition where more than ‘just the bones’ are wrong, it is difficult to predict the correct timing of the procedure and it might be useful to perform a temporary procedure.
 In these cases, a small plate and screw system is inserted on each side of the bone to ‘tether’ growth for awhile.
 The screws and plates can be removed to allow growth to continue when the correction has been achieved.

 Often, a number of epiphysiodeses can be performed at the same time to achieve the desired correction.
 It may be performed at the same time as corrective surgery in the hip or ankle is performed.